PivotPHP/website/_docs/security.md

 ### How CSRF Protection Works

-HelixPHP generates unique tokens for each session to verify that authenticated requests are coming from your application:
+PivotPHP generates unique tokens for each session to verify that authenticated requests are coming from your application:

 ```php
 // Enable CSRF protection globally